 For households earning more than $186,958 in “Combined Household Income” but less than $351,248 in total annual income, the maximum funding amount will be $10,190 per child.
-The annual cap that applies to your residence will be automatically applied.
+The yearly cap that applies to your residence will be automatically applied.

 What number of “Activity Hours” does your family attend?

 The range of child care hours your family is qualified to receive financial support depends on the number of “Activity Hours” your family engages in each week.
-The most recent ccs calculator would ask several questions about your family, including the number of hours you and other members spent on suitable activities, in order to determine your family’s “Activity Hours.”
+The most recent ccs calculator would ask several questions about your family, including the number of hours you and other members spent on suitable activities, to determine your family’s “Activity Hours.”

-Read more | Best High Chair for Kids’ Safety and Comfort
+Read more: Best High Chair for Kids’ Safety and Comfort